mathspp/mathspp/pages/02.blog/01.pydonts/pass-by-value-reference-and-assignment/item.md

  - you can implement `__copy__` and `__deepcopy__` if you want your own objects to be copiable.

+## See also

+If you prefer video content, you can check [this YouTube video][jacob-yt-video], which was inspired by this article.

 <!-- v -->
 If you liked this Pydon't be sure to leave a reaction below and share this with your friends and fellow Pythonistas.
 Also, [subscribe to the newsletter][subscribe] so you don't miss